binkley/homebrewery-files/witch.md

   A frost-edged blade that explodes into icy shards.

 - **Inflict Wounds** <br>
-  A brutal, unassuming touch that rots flesh—favored by stern Crones.
+  A brutal, unassuming touch that rots flesh.

 - **Thunderwave** <br>
   A forceful burst for those moments when subtlety fails.